WebHare/platform/whtree/modules/publisher/doc/topics/widgets/gallerywidget.md

 ```

 Note that WH 4.33.1 and up offer an empty stub for setupGallery so you can
-already refer to this library when experimenting, ass versions before 4.34 will
+already refer to this library when experimenting, as versions before 4.34 will
 not generate `wh-gallery` elements anyway.